smeg-of-lister/chunteyDuino/README.md

 ## STM32 Blue Pill version

 I currently use a STM32F103C8 Blue Pill to develop chunteyDuino as I can use its USART to send debug information back to a serial console (the Arduino Nano isn't fast enough to do serial and reliably play back pulses at the same time).
-From my experiences, both the ZX Spectrum and Amstrad CPC seem happy loading from a non zero-crossing 3.3v signal via their cassette ports.
+From my experiences, both the ZX Spectrum and Amstrad CPC seem happy loading from a 3.3v digital signal via their cassette ports.
 See the diagram below for connections.

 ![](chunteyDuino_bluepill.png)